aamrits/frontend-interview-questions/javascript-concepts.md

 </div>

 #### QB13
-### ☘️ Content Security Policy (CSP): Protecting your site from XSS attacks, CSRF, XHR.
+### ☘️ What is Content Security Policy (CSP).
+Mention ways to Protect your site from XSS attacks, CSRF, XHR.

 <div align="right">